constructors/notifier/README.md

 ## Usage ##

 `./daemon.rb start` starts the daemon.
-Pusing stuff onto the `FIFO` puts them on the MUC channel.
+Pushing stuff onto the `FIFO` puts them on the MUC channel.
 The idea is only one daemon is present on a channel.

 `./client.rb start` listens on that channel and uses Freedesktop Notifications